Magniler/IntProg1_E25/Session1/slides/session1.typ

 #speaker-note("
 - Emphasize that the QA and exam is on the same day
-- The exam will be
+- The exam will be digital unless we run into unforeseen problems ")
-")

 == The Book vs. The Classroom